Coconut Lime Cookies

 Or, as Colleen called them tonight, “you put the lime in the coconut cookies.”
 Pretty good on the fly cookie naming if I do say so myself.

 So it’s Mother’s Day.
 Being one very lucky girl, I got to spend my ENTIRE weekend hanging out with my mom.
 And let’s just say, we got a whole lot of quality time in at Home Depot this weekend, completing a good chunk of the little house projects I have had on my list for a while.
 I am very thankful to have such a handy mom.
 If you read on through the rest of today’s post, I will show you some pics of all of our amazing house projects this weekend.
 I only mildly electrocuted myself while installing the world’s most complicated doorbell, repainted a metal railing with special railing paint, and learned how to use a toggle bolt to hang some shelves.
 And then baked some delicious cookies.
 Take that Martha Stewart.
+If necessary, professionals like the home builders cyprus can provide expertise, resources, and skilled labor to assist in all stages of said house project.

 This is what my face looked like today though when I tried to figure out how to install a toggle bolt.